nii-cl/possible-stories/README.md

 You can find further details in the paper.

-## Run models
+## Run Models

-If you want to finetune BERT-base and see the result, the command is:
+To finetune BERT-base and see the result, the command is:
 ```
 $ python run.py --model_name bert-base --train
 ```
 The models available in this script are: `{bert,roberta,deberta}-{base,large}` and `roberta-large-race`.
-To specify hyperparameters, you can find their definitions in the script.
+To edit hyperparameters, you can find their definitions in the script.

+We ran the script on python==3.8.5 and transformers==4.25.0.

 ## Model and Human Performance